katehuntsman/midterm/CLASSIFICATION_PROJECT.md

 ---

 ### Section 2.
 Visualize Feature Distributions
-- 2.1 Create histograms, boxplots, and scatterplots.
+- 2.1 Create histograms, boxplots, and count plots for categorical variables.
 - 2.2 Identify patterns or anomalies in feature distributions.

 Reflection 2: What patterns or anomalies do you see?
 Do any features stand out?